 This is sharing information that is either misleading or outright untrue about an organisation’s positive impacts and/or environmental credentials.

 It may be the result of good intentions that lead to generalising or exaggerating, or simply an innocent misinterpretation of data, e.g. “according to the GDS-Index, we rank X in the world for sustainable destinations”.
-In fact, the GDS-Index does not yet measure every destination on earth, so it’s important that the phrasing respect this reality: GDS-Index ranks participating destinations against one another, making this the more correct version: “we rank X out of 70 destinations in the 2022 GDS-Index”.
+In fact, the GDS-Index does not measure and help improve the sustainability contributions of every destination on earth(yet!), so it’s important that the phrasing respects this reality, and it’s correct to say, instead, “we rank X out of 101 participating destinations in the 2024 GDS-Index”.

-Vague concepts like planet-friendly, eco-friendly, are a warning flag (and a liability, under EU law).
-Even if it’s unintentional – greenwashing can lead to brand sentiment damage, or legal action in the EU.
+Vague concepts like planet-friendly, green and eco-safe are a warning flag (and a liability, under EU law).
+Even if it’s unintentional – greenwashing can lead to a lower brand sentiment, or legal action in the EU.
 It’s important to check your messaging and marketing to see if you’re telling a true tale, or stretching the truth, and to be sure you’re compliant with the law in your region/country.

 Green hushing